Hemasree-10/Heart-Attack-Prediction/README.md

 # Methodology
-This project contains two .py files.
-The training and deploy files are Heart_Attack_Predictions.py and Heart_Attack_App_deploy.py respectively.
 The flow of the projects are as follows:

    ## 1. Importing the libraries and dataset